 Lisbon's popularity as a travel destination has been rising every year.
 Lisbon's fame is not in vain.
 The city is flourishing as never seen before.
 Now its seven hills became its seven vibrant stages for fun, food and folks.

 Conde Nast Traveler placed Lisbon as one of the 17 destinations to visit in 2017, among destinations such as Cuba, Scotland, New Zealand, Jerusalem, Patagonia, Rwanda or Buenos Aires; (here); Time Out Magazine considered Lisbon the third most vibrant city in the world, right after Chicago and Melbourne, in an inquiry to 20 000 people from 18 countries (here); The Independent considers (here) Lisbon as one of the world's best-looking cities among Reikjavik, Stockholm, Panama City or Rio de Janeiro.
 The Telegraph that named Lisbon as the world's greatest cities (here)

-Jump inside a yellow tram and join us discovering the greatest European urbe for 2017.
+Jump inside a yellow tram and join us discovering a greatest European urbe.

 1. Mouthwatering food

 The Portuguese food is starting to be known abroad, and not just for its infamous Portuguese custard tarts or codfish.
 The dining scene in Portugal has being uplifted in the last years and seeing the rise of a new generation of top-flight chefs and restaurants with a flair for local products and fine cuisine.
 Professionalism with an entrepreneurial spirit are putting this new and exciting culinary culture under a spotlight.
 Names such as José Avillez, Henrique Sá Pessoa or Alexandre Silva flew overseas already.
 Besides that, this year some more restaurants in the country have been distinguished with the Michelin Star.
 Already worth a visit, right?